 Can you believe we’re talking about Valentine’s Day already?

-I know this “holiday” can be a love/hate type of thing, but honestly, any excuse to go out, dress up and spend quality time together is a win in our book!
+I know this “holiday” can be a love/hate type of thing for a lot of people… but honestly any excuse to go out, dress up and spend quality time with anyone you care about is a win in our book!

-I always get lots of questions around this time of year asking for restaurant recommendations and ideas for things to do to celebrate the holiday in the city, so I wanted to refresh this post with date ideas, favorite restaurants, cocktail spots, and more!
+I always get lots of questions around this time of year asking for restaurant recommendations and ideas for things to do to celebrate the holiday in the windy city, so I wanted to refresh this post with date ideas, valentine’s day specials, favorite restaurants, cocktail spots, and more!

 Whether you’re looking to hit a comedy show with your best girlfriends, plan a romantic dinner with your significant other, or looking for a more out of the box experience, I promise you’ll find a lot of Valentine’s Day Chicago inspiration in this list!

-(I also linked to all these Google Maps locations for the restaurants and bars below, so you can star away until your heart is content!)
+(I also linked to all these Google Maps locations for the restaurants and bars below, so you can star away to your heart’s content!)

 Valentine’s Day Events + Fun Date Ideas in Chicago: